haella003/pblabs-assistant-engine/README.md

    - Change "127.0.0.1" to your local network IP (e.g., "192.168.1.50") or use "0.0.0.0" to listen on all active network interfaces.
 ##### 6.2.
 Swapping Persona Files
    It is possible to change the complete background identity or role-play parameters without altering code:
-   - Navigate to the `.server/personas/` directory.
+   - Navigate to the `server/personas/` directory and adjust if wanted
-   - Leave `prompt_template.txt` and `system_rules.txt` alone, as they control systemic structure.
-   - Modify the content inside `.server/knowledge_vault`, or drop in a completely new `.txt` or `.pdf` profile.
+   - Modify the content inside `server/knowledge_vault`, or drop in a completely new `.txt` or `.pdf` profile.
 The backend automatically parses any extra text file.

 #### 7. Running the System
 ##### 7.1 Start the FastAPI Server